Market-Connections Professional Resume Writing Services

 1. Ask for feedback.
 Let your colleagues know that you value their opinions and advice.
 Thank them for their input and use it to enhance your performance.

-2. Cultivate your network.
-Warm up old contacts and reach out to new ones.
+1. Cultivate your network.
+Revive your personal network and reach out.
 Schedule at least one coffee date or business lunch a week.
 Join committees at your professional association and attend networking events.

-6. Review yourself regularly.
+1. Review yourself regularly.
 Evaluate your career at least once every six months.
 Update your resume and social media profiles.
-Set specific goals to strive for.
+Set specific goals for professional developement.

 1. Practice self-care.
-You’re more likely to have a successful career if you make your personal wellbeing a top priority.
+You’re more likely to have a successful career if you make your well-being a top priority.
 Eat a nutritious diet, exercise regularly, and stick to a consistent sleep schedule.

 2. Strengthen your relationships.
 Spend time with family and friends.
 Build a network of support with loved ones who know you and care about you.